coder/docs/admin/workspace-providers/deployment.md

    Values]("https://github.com/cdr/enterprise-helm/blob/workspace-providers-envproxy-only/README.md")
    for more details.

-   > **NOTE**: If the hostname provided is using https you must ensure the deployment has a valid SSL certificate.
-See the doc on [SSL Certificates](../../guides/ssl-certificates/index.md) for more information.
+   > **NOTE**: If the hostname provided is using HTTPS, you must ensure the deployment has a valid SSL certificate.
+See [SSL Certificates](../../guides/ssl-certificates/index.md) for more information.

    If you're unfamiliar with the helm configuration values file, see our doc on